 And then it’d flip when I’d go to a rural town.
-Recently at a get-together out in the country, I was told by an obese person that I was “skinny” when I was on the higher end of the normal BMI of my height through muscle.
-Things are relative for everyone, and for some, I’m “skinny” because they’re very, very overweight and I’m lean.
+Recently at a get-together out in the country, I was told by an obese person that I was “skinny.”
+Meanwhile, I am on the higher end of the normal BMI of my height through muscle.
+Things are relative for everyone, and for some, I’m “skinny” because they’re very, very overweight and I’m lean and muscular.

 At a couple commercial gyms I visited, it was obvious that many guys there were on performance-enhancing drugs.
-If I hung out there all day, I might start to get the idea that every guy had 18″ arms with extended bellies.
+If I hung out there all day, I might start to get the idea that every guy had 18″ arms with an extended belly.